 When routing a groove that is too deep to safely cut in one pass, it is best to make the cut in several passes.
-We recommend that cuts be made at a depth not exceeding 1/8" and that several passes be made to reach deeper cuts.
+We recommend that several passes be made to reach deeper cuts.

-Proper depth of cut depends on several factors: horsepower of router motor, type of cutter being used, and type of wood being routed.
-A lightweight, low horsepower router is designed for making shallow cuts.
-A router with high horsepower rating can safely cut deeper.
-Small bits, such as 1/4" shank veining bits with 1/16" cutting diameters, are designed to remove only small amounts of wood.
-Large bits, such as 1/2" shank straight-flute bits, are made to remove larger amounts of wood in a single pass.
+Proper depth of cut depends on several factors: power of router motor, type of cutter being used, and type of wood being routed.
+A lightweight, low power router is designed for making shallow cuts.
+A router with high power rating can safely cut deeper.
+Small bits, such as 1/4 in. shank veining bits with 1/16 in. cutting diameters, are designed to remove only small amounts of wood.
+Large bits, such as 1/2 in. shank straight-flute bits, are made to remove larger amounts of wood in a single pass.
 Cuts can be made deeper in soft woods, such as white pine, than in tough hardwoods, like oak or maple.
 Based upon these considerations, choose a depth of cut that will not place excessive strain on router motor.
 If you find that extra force is needed or that the motor speed slows down considerably, turn off router and raise the bit.
 Then, make the cut in two or more passes.